biny235/DonDapper/README.md

 ### Seed
 We used Sequelize to created a database of users, products, categories, orders, line items, and addresses.
 Default data is included in the seed file.
 We have prepared an admin profile with the e-mail address "admin@test.com' and a regular user profile with the e-mail address "user@test.com".
 Default password is "123" for all seeded users.

-### Process Environment Variables
+### Variables
-There is some functionality that require sensitive information, which can be added as process environment variables.
+There is some functionality that requires sensitive information, which can be added as process environment variables.
 For example, you would run the following to set and unset `PASSWORD` as a variable.

 ```
 export PASSWORD=Password1